Experimental Investigation of Time Series Classification using a Self-Pulsing Microring Resonator Network: Conclusion

 This photonic approach provides an efficient alternative to traditional digital neural networks.
 For instance, when using approximately \SI{60e3} trainable parameters, our system achieved a \SI{96.49}{\percent} accuracy on MNIST dataset.
 However, a standard digital ANN with the same number a trainable parameters only reached \SI{96.07(10)}{\percent}.
 To match our system performance, a digital ANN would require a hidden layer with 120 neurons instead of 77, which would increase the number of trainable parameters to \num{95e3} and the number of nonlinearities to 130.
 In contrast, our system's readout linear classifier only requires 10 softmax operations to achieve the same accuracy.

-Moreover, we studied the case where the readout classifier is applied to a single time sample (or pixel) rather than to the whole image, thus avoiding the use of digital memory for machine learning inference.
+Moreover, we studied the case where the readout classifier is applied to a single time sample (or pixel) rather than to the whole image, which in principle enables machine learning inference without digital memory.
 We obtained that the optical memory and dimensionality expansion performed by the MRR network allowed classification accuracies of \SI{68.57}{\percent} and \SI{53.13}{\percent} for the MNIST and Fashion-MNIST tasks respectively, starting from baselines of \SI{23.67}{\percent} and \SI{25.16}{\percent}.
-Although not directly relevant to the goal of accurate image classification, this result shows that the MRR network can greatly improve the performance of fast and computationally expensive digital models when tackling tasks that require working memory.
+Although not directly relevant to the goal of accurate image classification, this result shows that the MRR network can greatly improve the performance of fast and computationally cheap digital models when tackling simple tasks that require working memory.
 This is significant, e.g., for edge computing applications with stringent restriction on computational cost, energy consumption or latency.

 Further advantages of our MRR network are compactness (\SI{0.15}{\milli\meter\squared}), low energy consumption (a few milliwatts of input optical power), and a technologically mature and CMOS-compatible platform.
 Furthermore, our system can be easily scaled up by employing more physical ports, MRRs and wavelength channels.
 Exciting future directions are direct application to photonic sensors producing time-dependent signals and making the network internally trainable by applying optical modulators to the MRRs.